Blog and Resources

 Somatic and Nervous System Regulation

 Anxiety lives in the body as much as in the mind.
-We use grounding, paced breathing, vagal toning, and body-based awareness to help your nervous system find baseline again.
+We use grounding, paced breathing, and body-based awareness to help your nervous system find baseline.
 Over time, your body becomes a place you can return to instead of a place you're trying to escape.

-Mindfulness teaches you to notice anxious thoughts without immediately believing them or being swept away by them.
-Brief, daily practices — done consistently — measurably reduce reactivity and improve sleep, focus, and emotional regulation.
+Mindfulness teaches you to notice anxious thoughts without immediately believing them or being swept away.
+Brief, daily practices done consistently measurably reduce reactivity and improve sleep, focus, and emotional regulation.